Chapter 12: Canard Installation

 After that, the #10 hole was re-opened.
 I rounded the back edge to allow for an easy glass transition on the backside.
 I then made the 4 ply BID layup to the backside again wrapping onto the canard.
 All surfaces were sanded to ensure a good bond.
 Once cured, the was also trimmed and the hole re-opened.

 To install the nutplates, I sanded the forward face of each alignment tab, made some thick flox, then carefully used a bolt to pull the nutplate onto the surface making sure the flox did not get into or on the bolt.
 After that, I used flox to fill in around the plate so that 1 ply BID would transition over the nutplate and onto the tab to help secure everything.
 To lay the BID over the nutplate, I separated the BID strands in the middle to make a hole so it would fit over the nutplate stud.
 After cure, the BID was trimmed.
-As a final thing, I painted the side of the exposed wood with epoxy to help encapsulate it and seal.
+As a final thing, I painted the side of the exposed wood with epoxy to help encapsulate it and seal out moisture.